AMaaryam/Empowering-Skills/readme.md

 Branching and Merging:

-The team will adopt the Git Flow methodology for branching and merging, providing a structured approach to feature development and release cycles.
+The Git Flow methodology will be adopted for structured branching and merging, guiding feature development and release cycles.
 Deployment Strategy:

-Utilizing Docker containers for consistent deployment across different environments, hosted on AWS for scalability and reliability.
+Utilizing Docker containers for consistent deployment across diverse environments, hosted on AWS for scalability and reliability.
 Data Population:

-Initial data will be populated through a combination of test data and user-generated content during the platform's onboarding process.
+Initial data will be populated through a blend of test data and user-generated content during the platform's onboarding process.
 Testing:

 Automated testing using tools like Jest and Django's built-in testing framework for both frontend and backend components.
 Continuous integration using GitHub Actions.